taodong/mail-dkim-signer/README.md

 ```

 ## Issues and Supports
-Because I use `simple/simple` conanicalization only, I didn't perform end-to-end test for signing with `relax` method.
+Because my host server is configured to use `simple/simple` conanicalization only, I didn't perform end-to-end test for signing with `relax` method.
 If you encounter any issues or need more features, please feel free to open an issue in the [issue tracker](https://github.com/taodong/mail-dkim-signer/issues).

 ## License